gusleig/google_sheet_validator/README.md

 # Google Sheet Range Validator

-Used this script to create a number from a range.
+Used this script to create a number representing a range.

 Just pass a range from your sheet and it will return a value corresponding to it.